krishnendu127/FaceMaskDetection/README.md

 Results

-The CNN model achieved a test accuracy of [insert accuracy] on the test dataset, indicating its effectiveness in face mask detection.
+The CNN model achieved a test accuracy of 91% on the test dataset, indicating its effectiveness in face mask detection.

 How to Use